American Family Association: Criticism of homosexuality

 In 1998, multiple organizations voiced criticism of a series of AFA-sponsored full-page newspaper advertisements that promoted religious ministries involved in the ex-gay movement.
 In response to the advertisements, the Religious Leadership Roundtable said the ads employed "language of violence and hatred to denounce other people".
-IntegrityUSA criticized the ads, calling them "evil" disregarding Christian teachings about the "dignity of every human being".
+IntegrityUSA criticized the ads, calling them "evil," disregarding Christian teachings about the "dignity of every human being".
 DignityUSA also criticized the advertisements, which they said were "misleading and destructive".

-In July 2000, the AFA sent out emails and letters calling for openly gay Arizona Republican United States House of Representatives member Jim Kolbe to be barred from speaking at the Republican National Convention.
-The AFA also said that Kolbe should be arrested when he returned to his home state, as because Kolbe is gay, he was violating an Arizona law that banned sodomy.
-Equality Mississippi, a statewide LGBT civil rights organization which has voiced opposition and criticism towards the AFA's activism regarding homosexuality, felt that AFA's action was constituting and encouraging violence towards the gay community.

-In 2005, Equality Mississippi publicly spoke out against the AFA for the use of copyrighted images on the AFA web site in its boycott against Kraft Foods for being a sponsor of the 2006 Gay Games in Chicago.
+In July 2000, the AFA sent a series of emails and letters to GOP officials urging that Jim Kolbe, a Republican U.S. House member representing Arizona who openly identified as gay, be barred from speaking at the 2000 Republican National Convention.
+The AFA declared Kolbe should be arrested upon returning to his home state because, being gay, he was violating Arizona's sodomy law.
+Equality Mississippi, a statewide LGBTQ rights organization that voiced opposition and criticism towards the AFA's activism regarding homosexuality, noted in 2000 that AFA's actions were constituting and encouraging violence toward the LGBTQ community.
+In 2005, Equality Mississippi publicly spoke out against the AFA for the use of copyrighted images on the AFA's website in its boycott against Kraft Foods for being a sponsor of the 2006 Gay Games in Chicago.
 The photographs, which were used without permission, were owned by and retrieved from ChrisGeary.com.
 Equality Mississippi encouraged ChrisGeary.com to file suit against the AFA and offered to support the suit.
 As of March 2009, the images were still on AFA's web site.

-In June 2008, AFA's news website, OneNewsNow – which had begun replacing all instances of "gay" with "homosexual" in re-posted Associated Press articles – changed an AP profile of Olympic sprinter Tyson Gay, rendering his name as "Tyson Homosexual".
+In June 2008, AFA's news website, OneNewsNow, which had begun replacing all instances of "gay" with "homosexual" in re-posted Associated Press (AP) articles, changed an AP profile of Olympic sprinter Tyson Gay so his name was rendered as "Tyson Homosexual".
 OneNewsNow similarly altered the name of basketball player Rudy Gay, naming him "Rudy Homosexual".
-The gay rights website GoodAsYou.org, which "has long chronicled the AFA's practice of changing AP copy to suit its conservative agenda", spotted the errors.
+The LGBTQ rights website GoodAsYou.org, which "has long chronicled the AFA's practice of changing AP copy to suit its conservative agenda", spotted the errors.
 Tyson Gay was upset with the mistake.

-In 2019, Fischer wrote on AFA's website that homosexuality is inescapably linked to pedophilia.
+In 2019, Fischer wrote on AFA's website that homosexuality is 'inescapably' linked to pedophilia.

 Intellectual freedom

 Individuals in the media industry have criticized Donald Wildmon, the founder of AFA.
-Gene Mater, senior vice president of CBS Television, has stated, "We look upon Wildmon's efforts as the greatest frontal assault on intellectual freedom this country has ever faced" and Brandon Tartikoff, then NBC Entertainment President, stated that Wildmon's boycott campaign was "the first step toward a police state."
+Gene Mater, a senior vice president of CBS in 2007, stated, "We look upon Wildmon's efforts as the greatest frontal assault on intellectual freedom this country has ever faced"; Brandon Tartikoff, then the NBC president, stated that Wildmon's boycott campaign was "the first step toward a police state."